bashierd97/Systems-Programming/StatementParser/README.md

   id op id {op id} -- any length as long as pairs of op and id are added.

 A parenthesis pair may be used to group any id op id combination.
 Therefore: id op (id op id) op id AND id op id op (id op id) -- valid expressions

+**Note** - each id, op, =, and ; will have a space as it's precedent and antecedent.
+The open parenthesis will have a space as it's precedent but it may or may not have a space immediately following it.
+The converse is true for the closing parenthesis (guaranteed a space as it's antecedent but not necessarily preceding it).

+An **id** shall be made up of any combination of **digits** and **char**.
+The first position of the identifier must contain a char

+A **digit** is one of: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 0

+A **char** is one of: a, b, c, d, e, f, g, h, i, j, k, l m, n, o, p, q, r, s, t, u, v, w, x, y, z, A, B, C, D, E, F, G, H, I, J, K, L, M, N, O, P, Q, R, S, T, U, V, W, X, Y, Z

+An **op** is one of: ```+, -, *, /, %```